Smoking Fish

 A typical hot smoking of the fish.

 The parameter that overrides all others is the safety of the product; the internal meat temperature as recommended by our government - the fish should be cooked to 145° F (63° C) and held at this temperature for 30 minutes.
-Once, this temperature is reached the product is safe to consume.
-It makes little difference whether the fish was processed at 70, 80° C or 100° C, as long as the 145° F requirement was met.
-It will turn out to be fine at all three settings, of course, the length of processing time will be different at each temperature setting.
+Once this temperature is reached, the product is safe to consume.
+It makes little difference whether the fish was processed at 70, 80° C, or 100° C, as long as the 145° F requirement was met.
+It will turn out to be fine at all three settings;, of course, the length of processing time will be different at each temperature.

-The control of brining, drying and smoking factors is left to the discretion of the person conducting those operations.
-In time you will be able to use your own judgement and the cause of action taken will be based on factors such as the type and the fattiness of the fish, its size and how it was prepared (whole fish, split fish or fillets).
-Those factors will influence processing parameters, however, the safe cooking temperature is constant, the fish is either cooked on not.
+The control of brining, drying, and smoking factors is left to the discretion of the person conducting those operations.
+In time, you will be able to use your own judgment, and the cause of action taken will be based on factors such as the type and the fattiness of the fish, its size, and how it was prepared (whole fish, split fish, or fillets).
+Those factors will influence processing parameters, however, the safe cooking temperature must be reached, and the fish is either cooked or not.

-Cold smoked products are exception as their safety does not depend on heat, but on the amount of lost moisture.
+Cold smoked products are an exception, as their safety does not depend on heat but on the amount of lost moisture.
 In most home made smokers the internal meat temperature lags the smokehouse temperature by about 25-30 degrees.
-For example, to reach 180° F (82° C) internal fish temperature the smokehouse must be capable to maintain from 200° F (104° C) to 225° F (108° C).
-In winter, it may be difficult task for a metal barrel smoker to accomplish, unless it is heavily insulated.
-If the smoker can not reach required temperature, the fish can be smoked long enough to acquire the color and the flavor, but the cooking step can be completed in an oven.
+For example, to reach 180° F (82° C) internal fish temperature, the smokehouse must be capable of maintaining from 200° F (104° C) to 212° F (100° C).
+In winter, it may be a difficult task to accomplish if using a metal barrel smoker unless it is heavily insulated.
+If the smoker can not reach the required temperature, the fish can be smoked long enough to acquire the color and the flavor, but the cooking step should be completed in an oven.

 Hot Smoking Fish In Russia and Poland

 Both countries are known for producing excellent smoked hams and sausages.
-During communist era Poland has been building not only fish trawlers but the mother factory ships that were receiving fish catches from fishing trawlers.
+During the communist era, Poland has been building not only fish trawlers but the mother factory ships that were receiving fish catches from fishing trawlers.
 The factory ship would collect fish from fishing trawlers and process and can fish at sea.
-Russia produces a large assortment of seafood products and accounts for 95% production of caviar.
-To make it short both countries were established players in the fish processing field.
-During writing this book we have consulted many Polish and Russian technology books on the subject of fish processing.
-What we have found is that both countries, as well as Germany, smoke fish at high temperatures.
+Russia produces a large assortment of seafood products and accounts for 95% of the production of caviar.
+To make it short, both countries were established players in the fish processing field.
+After consulting many Polish, Russian, and German technology books, we discovered that those countries smoke fish at high temperatures.

 Country Fish Smoking Method Temperature